 When Evelyn Morgan walked into the village bookstore, she didn’t know she would meet the love of her life.
 When Brendan Thorne handed her a medieval romance, he didn’t know it would change the course of his future.
 It was almost as if they were the cursed lovers in the old book itself . . .

 The Thorn and the Blossom is a remarkable literary artifact: You can open the book in either direction to decide whether you’ll first read Brendan’s, or Evelyn’s account of the mysterious love affair.
-Choose a side, read it like a regular novel — and when you get to the end, you’ll find yourself at a whole new
+Choose a side, read it like a regular novel — and when you get to the end, you’ll find yourself at an all new beginning.